The best way to get rid of pantry moths is by preventing an infestation in the first place. But isn’t that the way it goes with most household pests?

-Pantry moths don’t just appear out of thin air: the majority of the time we bring them into the house along with our groceries.
+Pantry moths don’t just appear out of thin air.
+The majority of the time, we bring them into the house with our groceries.
 Taking some time to do the following tasks before shelving items helps keep your pantry moth-free, saving you both time and money in the long-run.

 Freeze These Before Storing

-Fact is, there’s no way to ensure your rice, cereals, and other dry goods are pest-free since the FDA allows a certain amount of insect parts and other unappetizing matter in food.
-To keep these nasty bits from turning into a new infestation, slip dry goods into plastic bags and freeze them for 2-3 days before shelving them in your pantry.
+Even with washing containers, there’s no way to ensure your rice, cereals, and other dry goods are pest-free since the FDA allows a certain amount of insect parts and other unappetizing matter in food.

 Pungent bay leaves aren’t just for spicing stews — they deter pantry moths, too.
 Scatter a few on your shelves or keep them in a shallow open container to prevent insects from making your pantry their home.